coldfix/steam-acolyte/README.rst

     pip install --user steam-acolyte

-If you want this application to live independently from other python packages, I recommend using pipx_ rather than *pip*::
+**Alternatively**, if you want this application to live independently from other python packages, I recommend using pipx_ rather than *pip*::

     pip install --user pipx